-Overall, the markets with which North Macedonia has signed trade agreements account for about 90 percent of total exports.
+Overall, the markets with which North Macedonia has signed regional trade agreements account for more than 90 percent of total exports.
 Of North Macedonia's top 20 export destinations, only exports to two countries are not covered by a trade agreement, namely the United States and China.